ipfs-inactive/website/content/pages/docs/api.md

 ### /api/v0/object/put

-Stores input as a DAG object, outputs its key.
+Store input as a DAG object, print its key.

 #### Arguments